ubuntugmc/deap/README.md

 - The Airflow DAG expects the deap project folder to exist under the Airflow dags directory.
 - For this ZIP, the folder `orchestration/airflow/dags/deap` contains a copy of the Django app so Airflow can import it.

-# STEP 8: RUN THE DATA PIPELINE
+STEP 8: RUN THE DATA PIPELINE
 OPTION A: Via Airflow UI (Recommended)
 1. Go to http://localhost:8080
 2. Login with airflow / airflow
 3. Find the DAG: deap_pipeline
 4. Click the Trigger DAG button
-OPTION 9: Via Django Endpoint
+OPTION B: Via Django Endpoint
     curl -X POST http://localhost:8000/pipeline/run/ Or use Postman to send POST request
-# STEP 10: VERIFY PIPELINE EXECUTION
+STEP 10: VERIFY PIPELINE EXECUTION
   Check Airflow DAG Status:
   • Go to Airflow UI → DAGs → deap_pipeline
   • Monitor task execution in the Graph or Grid view Check Database Tables:
   Connect to PostgreSQL and run:
     SELECT * FROM staging_pharmacy_sales LIMIT 20;
     SELECT * FROM analytics_mart_antibiotic_usage LIMIT 20;
     SELECT COUNT(*) FROM staging_pharmacy_sales;
     SELECT COUNT(*) FROM analytics_mart_antibiotic_usage;
-# Expected Results:
+  Expected Results:
    1. Cleaned data in staging_pharmacy_sales
    2. Aggregated analytics in analytics_mart_antibiotic_usage
    3. Properly partitioned tables (if configured)

 # Attribution
 Note: AI tools, including ChatGPT and Grok, were used in this project to help adapt and align my previously used project templates to the requirements of this assignment.